Back to Glossary

 Technical

-A Power Unit is a sophisticated hybrid system used in Formula 1 racing that combines a traditional gasoline engine with advanced energy recovery technology to power the race car.
+A Power Unit is a hybrid engine system used in modern Formula 1 racing that combines a traditional combustion engine with electric motors and energy recovery systems to create power more efficiently than older racing engines.

 Never Miss a Race!